douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

     * OS and Data disk settings
 * When you increase the instance count it will create VMs based on the `profile`
 * Scale Sets with a profile are `uniform`
+#### VMSS Scaling
+* Initial Instance count
+    * Scaling Policy
+        * Manual
+        * custom
+            * Min & Max instance count
+            * Scale Out
+                * CPU Treshold
+                * Duration
+                * Increase instance count by number
+            * Scale In
+                * CPU Treshold
+                * Duration
+                * Increase instance count by number
+        * Scale in Policy
+            * Default - Balance across AZs and fault domains
+            * Newest VM
+            * Oldest VM
+##### VMSS Management
+* Upgrade Policy
+      * Manual
+      * Automatic - Will randomly be upgraded
+      * Rolling - Upgrades roll out in batches with optional pause
+        * set batch size
+        * Set pause time betwen batches
+        * enable cross zone upgrade
+* Enable Overprovisioning
+    * This is used to ensure a higher success rate when scaling out
+* Guest OS updates
+* Instance termination notification
+    * Enable Instance termination notice when scaling in.
+Min `5 min` & max `15 min`
+    * Notifications through Azure Metadata Service
+##### VMSS Health
+* Health probe
+* Auto repair policy
+    * This deletes unhealth instances if detected
+##### VMSS Advanced
+* Force strictly even balance across zones
+    * This forces the scale out and in to make sure all VMs are evenly scales across zones.
+If it can't it will fail
+* spreading algorithm
+    *  Max spreading
+        * the scale set spreads your VMs across as many fault domains as possible within each zone.
+This spreading could be across greater or fewer than five fault domains per zone
+    * Static Fixed Spreading
+        * With static fixed spreading, the scale set spreads your VMs across exactly five fault domains per zone.
+If the scale set cannot find five distinct fault domains per zone to satisfy the allocation request, the request fails
+### Azure Compute Gallery - NEW

+* Allows you to create VM images and then publish those into a gallery
+* Structure of Gallery is:
+    * Azure Compute Gallery > VM Image Definition > VM Version
+    * You can have multiple versions within a VM Image Definition
+* VM Image Version is replicated to one or move regions
+* You need to you RBAC to control access to images and updating of images
+* You can create a VM Image or Application Image
+* To capture a VM Image you can use:
+    * Capture from VM in portal
+    * create an image from a snapshot
+    * Upload a vhd
 ## Skill 3.3 Configure VMs
 When creating a VM there are several options to choose from sych as:
 * Basics